dxAdam/Computational_Physics/README.md

 # Computational Physics
 ### Introduction
+This project is an exploration of how Python can be used to solve problems inphysics.
+We begin with simple topics like functions and IO and progress to advanced topics like Fourier transforms and Markov chain Monte Carlo simulations.
+A more complete list of topics is shown below.

+Topics:
+1. Electron Energy Levels (Functions & IO)
+2. Plotting Electric Potential (1D, 2D, Scatter, & Contour Plots)
+3. Waves in 2D (Plots, Widgets, Animations)
+4. Electric Field of a Charge Distribution (1D & 2D Integration, Quiver Plots)
+5. Eigenfrequencies (Linear Algebra, Drawing & Animating Shapes)
+6. Lagrange Points (Minimization/Maximization)
+7. Fourier Transform of Sound (Fourier Transforms)
+8. Double Pendulum (Ordinary Differential Equations)
+9. Standing Waves on a String (Partial Differential Equations)
+10. Ising Model of Magnetism (Markov Chain Monte Carlo)

 The notebook **physics.ipynb** runs in Jupyter Notebook.

 GitHub shows some of the static output but not the widgets or animations (which are the coolest part).